kbecker0619/cwsw_arch/README.md

-# Reusable Component : MCU Architecture Support
+# Reusable Component : MCU Architecture Support (Core Files)

 ## Overview

 This folder is contains the implementation files for the MCU architectures supported by the CWSW Software libraries.

+This folder contains no dependencies on other external CWSW components; however, this severely limits the ability of the demonstration aplication.

+For a more representative demonstration environment, along with Unit Test projects, see the CWSW_Arch integration project.

+---

-There is one directory for each supported architecture; in your build system, simply exclude all architectures except for the one around which your project is built.
+~~There is one directory for each supported architecture; in your build system, simply exclude all architectures except for the one around which your project is built.

 Please see the detailed design documentation, created by Doxygen, for detailed information.